nfriend/ts-key-enum/README.md

 ## Purpose

-Tired of referencing JavaScript keys with a string?
+Tired of referencing keyboard keys with a string?

 ```JavaScript
 onKeyPress = (ev) => {